slopezpereyra/slopezpereyra.github.io/_posts/2026-02-28-EthicalChristianism.md

 To conclude this exposition, I should wish to summarize my own ethical doctrine in a few principles.
-Though all of these principles may be derived from the teachings of Jesus Christ, I had came to embrace all of them except the first well before I seriously considered his doctrine.
+Though all of these principles may be derived from the teachings of Jesus Christ, I had come to embrace all of them except the first well before I seriously considered his doctrine.
 In this sense, I admit, the reading of the Bible has only been reaffirming—what was transformative in it, I am not prepared to express.